back

 We have a whole blog post on how clients should provide actionable and useful feedback to graphic designers.
 Let’s hope your next client reads it!

-Alternatively, here are a few things a designer should do to overcome the challenge of defending their work:
+Alternatively, here are a few things you can do to overcome this graphic design challenge:

 • Ask questions: It may sound like a cliche, but sometimes people just want to feel heard.
 Instead of dismissing the client’s wishes as unreasonable, dig deeper to find out why they feel and think the way they do.